Bantay Radyo

-Bantay Radyo (or El Nuevo Bantay Radyo, "The New Guardian Radio") is a Philippine radio network in the Visayas and Mindanao region owned by Sarraga Integrated and Management Corporation.
-Its main headquarters are located in Brgy.
+Bantay Radyo (or El Nuevo Bantay Radyo) is a Philippine radio network in the Visayas and Mindanao region owned by Sarraga Integrated And Management Corporation.
+Its main headquarters were located in Brgy.
 Capitol Site, Cebu City, with repeaters located in Bogo and Guihulngan.

-History and background
+History

-Bantay Radyo is a network of AM radio stations each with a power of 10,000 kilowatts and strategically located in Cebu and in Negros Oriental.
-The network is owned by Cagayan de Oro–based Sarraga Integrated and Management Corporation, with the leadership of provincial Board Member Gigi Sanchez of the province of Cebu, as Chief Executive Officer.
-It was managed by PAFI Techno Resources Corporation from 2002 until mid-2015, when PAFI's contract with SIAM expired.
+Bantay Radyo was established in 1991 by Cagayan de Oro–based Sarraga Integrated and Management Corporation, with the leadership of then-provincial Board Member Gigi Sanchez.
+In 2002, PAFI Techno Resources Corporation took over the network's management.
+This lasted until mid-2015, when PAFI's contract with SIAM expired.

-Demise

-In 2009, Bantay Radyo Davao went off the air for unknown reasons.
+In 2006, Bantay Radyo expanded to Mindanao with DXIP in Davao, owned by the Southern Broadcasting Network.
+In 2009, it went off the air for unknown reasons.

 On August 1, 2015, Bantay Radyo stations temporarily went off the air due to management issues.
 Representatives from SIAM confiscated their transmitter equipment.
 SIAM decided to let CFI Community Cooperative take over the operations of Bantay Radyo once PAFI's contract expired.

-However, by 2022 it revived under the new management.